 There are busses, trains, and bus tours.
 It all depends on what you are comfortable with.
 Bus tours have different prices depending on the attractions you choose.
-Buss and train tickets cost about $2 and you have 100 minutes of usage-This could change- to use once activated.
+Buss and train tickets cost about $2 and you have 100 minutes of usage-this could change- once activated.
 In general it is easy to move around inside the city.
 Internet and maps are highly recommended.

 Prepare yourself to walk at least 10 miles per day in Rome.
 All the attractions are close to each other relatively.
 Wear a good walking shoes and if you are visiting in the summer, sun screen and umbrella are a must.
-Weather changed dramatically in Rome.
+Weather is unpredictable at that time of the year in Rome.

 This will shock you!
 The food in Rome is very tricky.
 If you want to eat in a nice restaurant, double check the menu, prices and area.
 Mainly touristy areas have tons of restaurants and catered to tourists.
 You will not get a quality rather than just something to get by.
 If you really want to have a real experience with food, you must go outside Rome for about 30 min to some village.
 You will notice many shops sell pizzas by slice for $3 or more.

 I will definitely go back to this amazing country.
 There are so much to see and do and 2 weeks was not enough.
 Plan your trip accordingly, be ready for it and HAPPY TRAVELING!

 Follow Like Share and comment below.
 We like to hear your thoughts

 FIND OUT HOW TO TRAVEL MORE YOUTUBE >> SUBSCRIBE

 FB: Mike Al Insta: @myke-al Twitter: @myke_al82 G+:Mike Al LinkedIn: Mike Al